LYN, a Key Gene From Bioinformatics Analysis, Contributes to Development and Progression of Esophageal Adenocarcinoma

 RESULTS: Our results revealed that several pathways, such as the wound healing, complement, and coagulation pathways, were closely correlated with cancer development and progression.
 The mitogen-activated protein kinase (MAPK) pathway was discovered to be responsible for the predisposition stage of cancer; while response to stress, cytokine-cytokine receptor interaction, nod-like receptor signaling pathway, and ECM-receptor interaction were chief contributors of cancer progression.
 More importantly, we discovered in this study that LYN was a critical gene.
 It was found to be the key nodule of several significant biological networks, which suggests its close correlation with cancer initiation and progression.

 CONCLUSIONS: These results provided more information on the mechanisms of esophageal adenocarcinoma, which enlightened our way to the clinical discovery of novel therapeutic makers for conquering esophageal cancer.
 Keywords: esophageal adenocarcinoma; LYN; Go analysis; KEGG pathway.

-Keywords: Barrett Esophagus - genetics, Adenocarcinoma - genetics, Computational Biology, Databases, Genetic, Disease Progression, Esophageal Neoplasms - genetics, Gene Expression Profiling, Gene Expression Regulation, Neoplastic, Tissue Array Analysis, src-Family Kinases - genetics
+Keywords: Barrett Esophagus - genetics, Adenocarcinoma - genetics, Computational Biology, Databases, Genetic, Disease Progression, Esophageal Neoplasms - genetics, Gene Expression Profiling, Tissue Array Analysis, src-Family Kinases - genetics